iosifvilcea/HipPong/README.md

 **To Pause/Quit:**

     Use *'ESC'* Key.

 **Known Issues:**
+  - No known issues at this time.

+**To Do:**
   - Menu UI
+      - Menu look needs improvement.
-      - Better Menu
+      - In-Game Menu look needs improvement.
-      - Bottom player radio not in same group.
   - Game UI
       - Blackhole animation so you can tell what it is.
 "Swirly Thing".
       - Countdown when gameplay starts.